nais/salsa/README.md

 ### Requirements

-The action supports `KMS providers` key and `Cosign Keyless` id token to sign and upload the attestation to a registry.
+The `nais salsa` action supports `KMS providers` or `Cosign Keyless` for signing and/or upload of the attestation to the registry.

-* The workflow must set up an explicit authentication step for [KMS provider](https://docs.sigstore.dev/cosign/kms_support) or Workload Identity Federation before the `nais salsa`.
+An authentication step in the Workflow must be set up explicit before the `nais salsa` action.
+Configure a [KMS provider](https://docs.sigstore.dev/cosign/kms_support) or a Workload Identity Federation before the `nais salsa` is run.

-* In the workflow examples we use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate with Google KMS or workload identity for signing and verifying the attestation.
+In the workflow examples we use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate with Google KMS or with a Workload identity.

-* [actions/checkout](https://github.com/actions/checkout) is required prior to using this action as `nais salsa` must have access to your [build manifest](#supported-build-tools) to digest over dependencies.
+[actions/checkout](https://github.com/actions/checkout) is required prior to using this action as `nais salsa` must have access to your [build manifest](#supported-build-tools) to digest over dependencies.

-### Key Management
+### KMS - Key Management Service

-The `nais salsa` action use [cosign](https://github.com/sigstore/cosign) with support of [KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) to sign and verify the attestation.
+The `nais salsa` action use [Cosign](https://github.com/sigstore/cosign) with support of [KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) to sign and verify the attestation.
 Cosign supports all the standard [key management systems](https://github.com/sigstore/cosign/blob/main/USAGE.md).

 #### Google KMS Setup

-> KMS with cosign requires some setup at the provider.
-4 steps for Google KMS
+> KMS with Cosign requires some setup at the provider.

-1. KMS is enabled in your Google project
+KMS is enabled in your Google project:

-    - create a keyring
+* create a keyring
-    - create key: `Elliptic Curve P-256 key SHA256 Digest`
+* create key: `Elliptic Curve P-256 key SHA256 Digest`

-2. Service account in project has roles:
+Service account in project has roles:

-    - `Cloud KMS CryptoKey signer/verifier`
+* `Cloud KMS CryptoKey signer/verifier`
-    - `Cloud KMS viewer Role`
+* `Cloud KMS viewer Role`

-3. Configure [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) actions secret with the service user json key
+Configure [GitHub](https://docs.github.com/en/actions/security-guides/encrypted-secrets) actions secret with the service user json key.

-4. Configure `with.key` to use the right [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for
+Configure `with.key` to use the right [URI format](https://github.com/sigstore/cosign/blob/main/KMS.md#gcp) for
-   Google: `gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION`
+Format: `gcpkms://projects/$PROJECT/locations/$LOCATION/keyRings/$KEYRING/cryptoKeys/$KEY/versions/$KEY_VERSION`

 ##### Other KMS providers

-It is possible to use other KMS providers (this will probably require another GitHub action to setup).
+It is possible to use other KMS providers (this will probably require another GitHub action to be configured).
-Read the [Cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about providers and specific setup and key URI formats.
+Read the [Cosign KMS](https://github.com/sigstore/cosign/blob/main/KMS.md) documentation for more information about providers, their specific setup and key URI formats.

 ##### workflow with service account secrets